YunoHost/doc/ssh.md

 **SSH** stands for Secure Shell, and refers to a protocol that allows to remotely control and administrate a machine using the command line interface (CLI).
 It is available by default in any terminal on GNU/Linux and macOS.
 On Windows, you may want to use [MobaXterm](https://mobaxterm.mobatek.net/download-home-edition.html) (after launching it, click on Session then SSH).

-## What address to use to connect to your server ?
+## What address to use to connect to your server?

 If you are **installing at home** (e.g. on a Raspberry Pi or OLinuXino or old computer):
    - you should be able to connect to your server using `yunohost.local`.